-- ٠ The trust invests significantly in the financial sector.
-As a result, the factors that impact the financial sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-Companies in the financial sector include banks. insurance companies and investment firms.
-The profitability of companies in the financial sector is largely dependent upon the availability and cost of capital which may fluctuate significantly in response to changes in interest rates and general economic developments.
-Financial sector companies are especially subject to the adverse effects of economic recession. decreases in the availability of capital, volatile interest rates, portfolio concentrations in geographic markets and in commercial and residential real estate loans, and competition from new entrants in their fields of business. - The trust invests in securities issued by mid-capitalization companies.
-These securities customarily involve more investment risk than securities of large-capitalization companies.
-Midcapitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - The trust may be susceptible to potential risks through breaches in cybersecurity.
+- The trust is concentrated in the health care sector.
+As a result, the factors that impact the health care sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+General risks of companies in the health care sector include extensive competition, generic drug sales, the loss of patent protection, product liability litigation and increased government regulation. - The trust is concentrated in the • consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.

-- The trust is subject to risks arising ٠ from various operational factors and their service providers.
+- ٠ The trust is subject to risks arising from various operational factors and their service providers.
 Operational factors include, but not limited to, human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
 Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
 Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks. - Inflation may lead to a decrease in the value of assets or income from investments. - The sponsor does not actively manage the portfolio.
 The trust will generally hold, and may, when creating additional units, continue to buy, the same securities even though a security's outlook, market value or yield may have changed.